Sonjorg/PSscripts/README.md

 If you're in the middle of a long upload, this script shuts down after a desired time.
 Creates a nice log file of when it shut down.
 ### Active Directory and group policy
 Unperfect scripts that are a good start for setting up active directory, some group policy settings and creating new users.
 Everything is written in norwegian.
+### preciseMoneyExpenditure.ps1
+This will filter your expenditure, download your expenditure .csv file from your bank
+#### How to use
+Replace, remove or add to the phrases to search for all expenditure on the phrases' corresponding posts, (can also include only one entry).
+Replace "filepath.csv" with the path of the file you downloaded.